 - 1 ½ cups powdered sugar

-In a small saucepan, heat the margarine and brown sugar over medium-high heat until it comes to a boil.
-Stir and let the mixture boil for a minute or so.
-It will start to get a deep, rich color and that’s when you know it’s ready.
+- In a small saucepan, heat vegan butter and brown sugar over medium-high heat until it comes to a boil.
+Stir and boil for a minute or so.
+When it achieves a deep, rich color, it's ready.

-Remove from heat and add the vanilla.
-Stir that around a bit.
-Allow the mixture to cool for a bit and then add the powdered sugar, 1/2 cup at a time, stirring between each addition.
-You’re going to have more of this yummy frosting than you’ll need for these doughnuts.
-Lucky you!
+- Remove from heat and stir in vanilla.
+Allow it to cool for about 5 minutes then add the powdered sugar, 1/2 cup at a time, stirring between each addition.

-Place the chocolate chips in a microwave safe bowl and add the agave nectar.
-Microwave this for 11 seconds (the agave helps it melt fast!).
-Your chocolate chips should be melted now.
-Stir the melted chocolate and agave together until you get a nice, thick consistency.
-Add the soy milk and stir until everything is smooth and creamy and ready to roll!
+- Place chocolate chips in a microwave safe bowl and add the agave nectar.
+Cook in 10-second increments until the chocolate chips are melted.
+Stir the melted chocolate and agave together until a nice, thick consistency is achieved.
+Add the milk and stir until everything is smooth and creamy.